 So I use this a lot for natural light pictures of the events.

 Also, the 2.8 will make all the lights look a bit more out of focus, so that’s also really nice.

 I really like this lens, it’s awesome to get like a big crowd as well, and it has less distortion.

-This lens is cool for capturing people.
+This lens is excellent for capturing people.